KQM-git/TCL/docs/evidence/characters/hydro/candace.md

   * [Imgur](https://imgur.com/a/gW7sxZH)
 * Candace's counter has no startup, it is active as soon as the UI greys out.
 However, there is a variable delay between key press and activation dependent on input delay.- Aftermath#7658
   * [Imgur](https://imgur.com/Xpn2eVs)
-* Tap E creates 2 particles each time it hits an enemy. - Puffin\#9920
+* Tap E creates 2 Particles each time it hits an enemy. - Puffin\#9920
-  * 16 trials, no case where 2 particles are not produced - [Video](https://youtu.be/8HMzZfMOZOc)
+  * 16 trials, no case where 2 Particles are not produced - [Video](https://youtu.be/8HMzZfMOZOc)
-* Hold E creates 3 particles each time it hits an enemy. - Puffin\#9920
+* Hold E creates 3 Particles each time it hits an enemy. - Puffin\#9920
   * 5 minutes' worth of trials, should be enough - [Video](https://youtu.be/VUZTlHKVq64)

 ## Burst Mechanics